bifurcationkit/BifurcationKit.jl/docs/src/tutorials.md

 There are three levels of tutorials:

 1. fully automatic bifurcation diagram (**aBD**) computation: one uses the function `bifurcationdiagram` and let it compute the diagram fully automatically.
 Note that you may have to tune the options before hand.
+Another possibility is to use **deflated continuation**.
 2. semi-automatic bifurcation diagram computation: one uses automatic branch switching (**aBS**) to compute branching at specified bifurcation points
 3. manual bifurcation diagram computation: one does not uses automatic branch switching.
 This has only educational purposes and for complex problems where aBS fails.